John Wallop: Biography

 Wallop seems to have paid a hasty visit to Paris in January 1528.
 On 29 January 1528, he received an annuity of fifty marks.
 About 17 February he left England on a formal embassy to France, and wrote from Poissy on 29 February that he had seen Francis and congratulated him on his recovery from illness.
 On 2 April 1528, he was at St. Maur "sore vexed with the coughe and murre".
 He was made, with Richard Paget, surveyor of the subsidies on kerseys on 17 March 1528 at a joint salary of £100.
 He remained in Paris for some time, but was at Calais on 2 June.

 Wallop rapidly received valuable rewards for his services.
 He had long been a gentleman of the privy chamber.
 On 1 March 1522 he had received the constableship of Trim in Ireland, but had surrendered it before 1524.
 On 6 April 1529, he became keeper of the lordship and park of Dytton, Buckinghamshire.
 On 23 June 1530 he received a formal grant of the lieutenancy of Calais as "from 6 October last".

 This was a promotion, as the lieutenant of Calais who commanded the citadel was next in rank to the deputy.
 He was at Calais during the great repairs of 1531.

 In April 1532 Wallop was sent as ambassador to Paris, which he visited at frequent intervals as the English resident for the next eight or nine years.
 He went into the south of France with Gardiner and Bryan in 1533, and was at Marseilles on 5 October at the meeting of Francis and the pope.
 The Venetian Marin Giustinian, writing from Paris on 15 April 1533, spoke of Wallop as one who did not approve of the divorce.
 He was probably in London in the middle of 1534, but was certainly back in Paris in December, and remained there for the first half of 1535, taking part in the attempt to persuade Melanchthon to come to England.
 In October, he was at Dijon, and remained for some time in the south.
-He was at Lyons from the beginning of 1536 until June.
+He was at Lyon from the beginning of 1536 until June.
 In July there was a rumour that he was going to Spain.
 A curious letter to him from Henry, dated 12 September 1536, directs him to investigate the strength of the French fortresses.
 On 2 October 1536, he was at Valence, but back in Paris in December.
 He left Paris on 1 March 1537, and was in London in May.